DFE-Digital/teaching-vacancies/documentation/docker.md

 ### Buildx

 - [Buildx](https://docs.docker.com/buildx/working-with-buildx/) was introduced in Docker 19.03
-- This is a requirement for the newer GitHub Action
+- This is a requirement for `v2` and newer versions of the GitHub Action [`docker/build-push-action`](https://github.com/docker/build-push-action)

 ### Caching

-- Pulling an image, or image layer from the Docker Hub repository, is typically much less "expensive" in time than building from source
+- Pulling an image, or image layer, from the Docker Hub repository is typically much less "expensive" in time than building from source
-- We cache images for the `builder` and `production` targets, across all branches.
+- We cache images for the `builder` and `production` targets, across all branches

 ### `Builder` stage image tags